e1r1kk/e1r1kk.github.io/_posts/2025-05-11-metaCTF-April-CTF-writeups.md

 ## Overview

-On April 24th, [**MetaCTF**](https://metactf.com) hosted a Flash CTF competition, providing various challenges to see who could solve them the fastest.
+On April 24th, [**MetaCTF**](https://metactf.com) hosted a Flash CTF competition providing various challenges to see who could solve them the fastest.
 Although I didn't compete on the day of the competition, the challenges were still available after the competition ended, so I decided to take a stab at them to see what I could solve!

 In this post, I will be showing my thought process and approach to solving these challenges.
-Out of the 5 challenges provided, I was able to solve 2 of them.
-However, I will updating this post if I solve more of them in the future.
+Out of the 5 provided, I was able to solve 2 of them, but I will update this post if I solve any more in the future.

 ## Challenges